 "It's very important to maintain businesses because if you become complacent, you can get a lot of empty buildings pretty quickly," Mr. Silka said.
 "Maintaining the business levels and expanding those are definitely part of any municipal government."

-Robinson interviewed four candidates and chose Mr. Silka to replace Aaron Bibro, who resigned to start a new job Monday as manager of Hatfield in Montgomery County.
+Robinson interviewed four candidates and chose Mr. Silka to replace Aaron Bibro, who resigned to become manager of Hatfield, Montgomery County, in the Philadelphia suburbs.

-Earlier this month, Robinson commissioners changed legal counsel, appointing the Plum law firm of Bruce Dice -- who serves as Monroeville's solicitor -- to replace Goldberg Kamin & Garvin LLP of Pittsburgh.
+Also in March, Robinson commissioners changed their legal counsel, appointing the Plum law firm of Bruce Dice -- who serves as Monroeville's solicitor -- to replace Goldberg Kamin & Garvin LLP of Pittsburgh.
 Commissioners said it was coincidence that the township's new manager and attorney both have ties to Monroeville.

-Mr. Silka has signed an at-will employment agreement with the township similar to the one Mr. Bibro had, commissioners vice chairman Jesse Forquer said.
+Mr. Silka has signed an at-will employment agreement with the township similar to the one Mr. Bibro had worked under, commissioners vice chairman Jesse Forquer said.

 In general, an at-will contract allows either the employer or the employee to end the job relationship at any time.

-Mr. Silka became Monroeville manager in July at a salary of $90,000.
+Mr. Silka started as Monroeville manager in July at a salary of $90,000.